ReservedField/arm-compiler-rt/README.md

 an out-of-range branch at link time is never nice.
 The real solution is an ARMv6-M forwarding for those functions (using `BL`, as its 32-bit form is supported, or a litpool).

-By the way, it seems that libc isn't actually needed when building with Clang, because it falls back to freestanding headers.
-I haven't tested this well enough, so for now I've kept the libc requirement.